umigv/CV-Onboarding/README.md

 6. [Advanced Machine Learning](./Machine_Learning/ml_advanced.md)

 ## Common Errors
-1. This is not a git repo.
-Make sure you 1) properly cd into the CV onboarding and 2) git init, to initialize the repository on your device 3) if those don't work make sure you have git on your computer
+1. Something like this is not a git repo or git unrecognized.
+Make sure you 1) properly cd into the CV onboarding and 2) git init, to initialize the repository on your device 3) if those don't work make sure you have installed git on your computer
 3. YOLO training  "TypeError: unhashable type: 'numpy.ndarray'", see announcement 2 above
 4. YOLO api key unauthorized.
 This should not happen but it has to some members.
 If it happens to you let Ryan know and he will manually send you an api key
 5. Make sure you actually INSTALLED python onto your computer